sensordeck/atlas-docs/docs/deployment/16-oem-deployment.md

 - Runtime State Transition
 - Health Flag

-典型调查问题：
+Typical investigation questions:

-- Sensor 仍在线，但 ROS Topic 是否停止？
+- Is the Sensor still online, but the ROS Topic stopped?
-- Driver 有数据，但 Application Callback 是否中断？
+- Is there data from the Driver, but the Application Callback interrupted?
-- Topic Frequency 是否在事件前下降？
+- Did the Topic Frequency drop prior to the event?
-- 多个 Topic 是否同时发生异常？
+- Did multiple Topics experience anomalies simultaneously?

 ---

 ## Robot Runtime State

-建议记录与 REF 相关的机器人运行状态。
+It is recommended to record robot operating states related to the REF.

-例如：
+For example:

 - Navigation State
 - Localization State